Recognizing the World’s Most Inspiring Youth Leaders

-The Global Citizen Prize: Cisco Youth Leadership Award honors an individual aged 18-30 who has contributed meaningfully to global problem solving.
-The award includes a US$250,000 prize paid to the organization to which the individual contributes.
+Selected via an application process, the Global Citizen Prize: Cisco Youth Leadership Award honors an individual aged 18-30 who has contributed meaningfully toward the goal of ending extreme poverty.
+The award includes a $250,000 prize paid to the organization to which the individual contributes.
+The winner will be announced at Global Citizen NOW in May 2026 in New York City.

 Criteria